 Right at the beginnings of cinema history, the Italians made a movie called “La Caduta di Troia” (The Fall of Troy) in 1910.
 Directed by Giovanni Pastrone, it featured Paris and Helen floating across the screen on a giant seashell on their way to Troy, the Wooden Horse of Troy, of course, and thrilling scenes of mayhem as the Greeks pour into the city.

-direction of troy movie
+troy movie film location

-, troy sex scenes
+, troy jumbojet

-, climax in troy
+, helen character in movie troy

 , movie about turkey and greece staring brad pitt

-, the movie troy (nude scenes)
+, where was the movie troy shot?

 , the setting of troy the movie